silnrsi/teckit/README.md

 Starting with TECkit version 2.5.7 there are several changes with the Windows builds.
 First, a 64-bit build has been added to the already existing 32-bit build.
 Second, the runtime files have changed.
-The file libwinpthread-1.dll is no longer needed.
-The file libstdc++-6.dll needs to match the build (32 or 64 bit) of the rest of the code.
-The 32-bit build needs libgcc_s_sjlj-1.dll, while the 64-bit build needs libgcc_s_seh-1.dll.
+The file `libwinpthread-1.dll` is no longer needed.
+The file `libstdc++-6.dll` needs to match the build (32- or 64-bit) of the rest of the code.
+The 32-bit build needs `libgcc_s_sjlj-1.dll`, while the 64-bit build needs `libgcc_s_seh-1.dll`.